 PPC ad networks – PPC specialists must be familiar with different ad networks like Google Ads and Bing Ads and know how to use their platforms.

-Time management – PPC specialists need to stay organized and ensure they are managing their time effectively.
-This is especially true for agency employees who are managing campaigns for multiple clients at once.
+Time management – PPC specialists need to stay organized and manage their time effectively.
+This is especially true for agency employees managing campaigns for multiple clients at once.

 10 Steps to Become a PPC Specialist

 These are the 10 steps to follow to become a PPC expert.